serkansulun/conv-vae/README.md

 (e.g having sunglasses).
 To run this, you need the entire celebA dataset.
 - add_feature.py : Adds/removes feature to photos.
 Currently only usable feature is sunglasses.

+Note: If you are looking to create sharp and realistic images, then using adversarial training can be helpful.
+State-of-the-art models are CycleGAN and DiscoGAN

 This is a simple variational autoencoder written in Pytorch and trained using the CelebA dataset.